5G-MAG/rt-mbms-modem/README.md

 <img src="https://github.com/5G-MAG/Documentation-and-Architecture/blob/main/media/wiki/modules-rp.png">

-### The 5G-MAG Reference Tools use srsRAN as library

 The *MBMS Modem* is implemented as a standalone C++ application which uses some parts of the [srsRAN](https://github.com/srsran/srsRAN library.
 In order to use FeMBMS, functional extensions and adjustments in srsRAN are necessary: